Misdemeanor & Felony Assaults

 To read more about Manslaughter, click here.

 Robbery is also a violent crime under Virginia law.
 Robbery involves taking property from another person by force or threat.
 The taking and the force or threat must be committed concomitantly (at the same time).
-This offense is punishable by a prison term of 5 years to life; if you use a firearm the penalty requires a 3 year mandatory minimum jail sentence in addition to the Robbery penalty.
+This offense is punishable by various sentencing ranges depending on the severity of the offense; if you use a firearm the penalty requires a 3 year mandatory minimum jail sentence in addition to the Robbery penalty.
 For each subsequent use of a firearm, even during the same criminal transaction, the penalty is 5 years mandatory minimum.

 Carjacking is a form of Robbery.
 The Virginia General Assembly disfavors the act of robbing somebody of their vehicle so much, it is punished as a separate offense.
 In 1993, Virginia's carjacking statute was enacted and the penalty for that offense is any term of imprisonment up to Life but not less than 15 years.